A Fantastic 3 Days in Mexico City Itinerary (Plus Tips & Tricks)Mexico

 I wouldn’t recommend stumbling home drunk at 3am in Mexico City–but I wouldn’t recommend it anywhere else, either.

-Do you need to speak Spanish?
+Do you need to speak Spanish in Mexico City?

 Spanish is enormously beneficial in Mexico City.
 We only had two people even attempt to speak English with us while we were there.
 The conversations I mentioned at the beginning of this post all took place in Spanish.